Your Guide to Assisted Living Expenses and Tax Deductions

 Table of Contents

-- Are Senior Living Expenses Deductible?
+- Are Assisted Living Expenses Tax Deductible?

 - 3 Possible Senior Living Expense Deductions

-- Resources to Help You Understand Senior Living Expense Deductions
+- Resources To Help You Understand Senior Living Expense Deductions

 - Senior Services of America: We Offer Compassionate Solutions for the Challenges of Aging

-Are Senior Living Expenses Deductible?
+Are Assisted Living Expenses Tax Deductible?

 If specific parameters are met, there are likely some tax deductions that apply to you.
 It is best to speak with your financial advisor to find out the specifics of your situation.

-- Qualifying medical expenses that make up more than 7.5% of the resident’s adjusted gross income can be deducted.
+- Qualifying medical expenses that make up more than 7.5% of the resident’s adjusted gross income (AGI) can be deducted.

 - The resident must be considered “chronically ill” by a doctor or nurse who has certified that the resident either: